midearth-labs/web-agent-protocol/todo-app/docs/prd.md

 - Number of todos created
 - Frequency of status updates
 - Ratio of completed to created todos
-- Usage of filtering and search features
+- Usage of filtering features
 - Usage of bulk operations
+- Distribution of priority usage (low, medium, high, urgent)

 ### System Performance
 - Time to create a todo
 - Time to retrieve filtered todo list
 - Time to update a todo
-- Time to perform search operations
 - Time to execute bulk operations
+- Filter validation response time

 ### User Value
 - Percentage of todos marked as complete